Tornado Watch issued for much of central North Carolina as storms inch closer

 "Just because you see it's downgraded you go, 'Oh well that's good.'
 It is good; it means less of a chance, but it still means there is a pretty good chance of seeing severe weather really throughout the region today...just know that the risk for damaging winds really hasn't decreased that much," ABC11 Meteorologist Don "Big Weather" Schwenneker said.

-Other counties under the tornado watch include Alamance, Chatham; Franklin, Granville, Halifax, Harnett, Hoke, Johnston, Lee, Moore, Nash, Orange, Person, Vance and Warren.
+Other counties under the tornado watch include Chatham; Franklin, Granville, Halifax, Harnett, Hoke, Johnston, Lee, Moore, Nash, Vance and Warren.

-Halifax County was also under a Severe Thunderstorm Warning until 5:30 p.m.

-A line of storms is moving towards Greensboro and Charlotte.
-The line will push into central North Carolina later this afternoon and evening.
-We're also watching out for any isolated storms that pop up ahead of the main line. pic.twitter.com/W9dRFidCwd— Brittany Bell (@BrittanyABC11) March 18, 2021

 Hohmann said all threats, including tornado, wind, and hail (to a lesser degree) remain, even though we are not in the "moderate risk" anymore.